print page

 TOP

-C. Placement of Newly Arrived Children
+C. Placement of Newly-arrived Children

-Q1What supporting documents do non-local children need to have if they are to be enrolled in schools in Hong Kong ?
+What supporting documents do non-local children need to have if they are to be enrolled in schools in Hong Kong?

-A1Non-local children may enter or reside in Hong Kong for the purpose of education only with approval of the Director of Immigration.
+Non-local children may enter or reside in Hong Kong for the purpose of education only with approval of the Director of Immigration.
 Thus, non-local children may enter or reside in Hong Kong for the purpose of education only with the approval of the Director of Immigration.
-For further information about immigration matters, please visit the Immigration Department’s website: https://www.immd.gov.hk/.
+For details, please visit the Immigration Department’s website: https://www.immd.gov.hk/.

 Non-local children need to hold valid documents to enter public sector schools.
-For details, please refer to the prevailing Education Bureau Circular on “Entry of Non-local Children and Children Holding a Form of Recognizance to Schools in Hong Kong”.
+For details, please refer to the prevailing EDB Circular on “Entry of Non-local Children and Children Holding a Form of Recognizance to Schools in Hong Kong”.
 In general, persons who have student visas can reside in Hong Kong for the purpose of education in non-public sector schools (including private schools, Private Independent Schools, Direct Subsidy Scheme schools, English Schools Foundation schools or international schools) only.
 They cannot be admitted to public sector schools.

-On the other hand, unless clearance is obtained from the Director of Immigration, no child whose travel document/passport bears the endorsement “Visitor” over the immigration stamp or issued with a landing slip imposed with condition of stay “Visitor” upon arrival should be admitted to any school in Hong Kong.
+On the other hand, unless clearance is obtained from the Director of Immigration, no child whose travel document / passport bears the endorsement “Visitor” over the immigration stamp or issued with a landing slip imposed with condition of stay “Visitor” upon arrival should be admitted to any school in Hong Kong.

 TOP

-Q2How can newly arrived children get a school place in primary 1 (P1) / secondary 1 (S1)?
+How can newly-arrived children apply for a school place in primary 1 (P1) / secondary 1 (S1)?

 A2